awsdocs/aws-cloudhsm-user-guide/doc_source/third-offload-linux-openssl.md

-# Using NGINX or Apache with AWS CloudHSM for SSL/TLS offload on Linux<a name="third-offload-linux-openssl"></a>
+# Using NGINX or Apache with OpenSSL for SSL/TLS offload on Linux<a name="third-offload-linux-openssl"></a>

-This tutorial provides step\-by\-step instructions for setting up SSL/TLS offload with AWS CloudHSM on a Linux web server\.
+This topic provides step\-by\-step instructions for setting up SSL/TLS offload with AWS CloudHSM on a Linux web server\.

 **Topics**
 + [Overview](#ssl-offload-linux-openssl-overview)